The 90 Day Practitioner

 If your IC gets emotional, just stick with the listening.
 Trying to soothe, advise, or comfort an emotional Inner Child during your early sessions of Self-Parenting is actually negative Self-Parenting.
 Your only role as the Inner Parent is to demonstrate acceptance by responding to any hurt or hostile emotions from your Inner Child with, “Thank you, Inner Child, for telling me that.”
 This is far and away the most effective approach.

 Not only is it the safest way to prevent yourself from being a negative Inner Parent, it is also the first time in your life that your Inner Child will have been heard “completely” without a litany of feedback, negative or positive.
-And it will be allowed to feel what he/she feels, without being judged or corrected, encouraged or told not to feel that way.
+Your Inner Child will finally be allowed to feel what he/she feels, without being judged or corrected, or encouraged and told not to feel that way.

 During the first three months of Self-Parenting, three enhancements occur simultaneously in the relationship between your Inner Parent and Inner Child.
 This is built into the process.
 Just by following the 23-Tips, the following takes place: